richardanaya/no_error/README.md

 # no_error

-A error library for no_std Rust
+An error library for no_std Rust

 * no allocator required
 * macro transforms strings into C-strings